-In May 2004, the United States Department of Defense and the US Navy announced the selection of two separate defense contracting teams led by Lockheed Martin and General Dynamics to each carry out system design and options for the detailed design and construction of two flight 0, or first-generation, LCS ships.
+In May 2004, the US Department of Defense and the US Navy announced the selection of two separate defence contracting teams led by Lockheed Martin and General Dynamics.
+Each was tasked with carrying out system design and options for the detailed design and construction of two flight 0 or first-generation LCS ships.

-The numbers of LCS ships is not finalised but there has been speculation of 56 or up to 60 LCS ships, within a total US naval fleet of 375 ships.
+The number of LCS ships is not finalised but speculated to be up to 60, within a total US naval fleet of 375 ships.

 Littoral combat ship design

 The two designs are quite different, although both satisfy the top-level performance requirements and technical requirements of the LCS programme.
 They achieve sprint speeds of over 40k and long-range transit distances of more than 3,500 miles.
 The Lockheed Martin Freedom-class design is a high-speed, semi-planing mono-hull.
 The General Dynamics Independence-class design is a trimaran with a slender stabilised mono-hull.